-Prathit Bhobe, CEO & MD – joined the company in 2018.
-Bhobe has spent 11 years at ICICI Bank as senior general manager heading the Retail Liabilities Product, Wealth Management and Private Banking business.
+Prathit Bhobe, CEO & MD – Bhobe has spent 11 years at ICICI Bank as senior general manager heading the Retail Liabilities Product, Wealth Management and Private Banking business.
 Before that he had an eight-year stint at Citibank, where he ran the banking vertical in the distribution process.

-Rahul Singh, CIO, Equities – appointed in 2018.
-Over 26 years of investment experience, previously managing partner at Ampersand Capital Investment Advisors LLP.
-He has also worked with Standard Chartered Securities and Citigroup Global Markets India as Head of Equity Research.
+Rahul Singh, CIO, Equities – He has over 26 years of investment experience, previously managing partner at Ampersand Capital Investment Advisors LLP.
+He has worked with Standard Chartered Securities and Citigroup Global Markets India as Head of Equity Research.
 Rahul is a Bachelor of Technology in Mechanical Engineering from IIT Bombay and an alumnus of IIM Lucknow where he pursued his Master of Business Administration in Finance and Financial Management Services.

 Tata Asset Management considers buying 45% in UTI AMC